List of content you will read in this article:

 Now here is a syntax to create a user we change the login shell:

 -s /bin/sh test_user

-How to create a user with an expiry date?
+How to make user in Linux with an expiry date?

 Here is the syntax to create a user with an expiry date:

 Using this command, you can create a user with an expiry date of March 30, 2021.